VR-25/acc/README.md

 # cooldown_pause (cp) #
 # These two dictate the cooldown cycle intervals (seconds).
 # When not set, the cycle is disabled.
+# Suggested values are cch=50 and cp=10.
+# If charging gets a bit slower than desired, try cch=50 and cp=5.
 # Note that cooldown_capacity and cooldown_temp can be disabled individually by assigning them values that would never be reached under normal circumstances.

 # cooldown_custom (ccu) #